-Mera is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
+Mera is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Mera as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Mera orbits the sun every 770 days (2.11 years), coming as close as 1.12 AU and reaching as far as 2.17 AU from the sun.
-Based on its brightness and the way it reflects light, Mera is probably between 1.395 to 3.119 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to Mount Everest.
+Based on its brightness and the way it reflects light, Mera is probably between 1.395 to 3.119 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to Mount Everest.

 The rotation of Mera has been observed.
 It completes a rotation on its axis every 3.19 days.